ulaganathanv/github-maven/README.md

-# Repository for Reference - Github and Maven Commands
+# Repository for Reference - Mac, Github and Maven Commands

+## Mac Commands

+ps -ef - To list the process and status. kill -9 <process id> - To kill a particular process. tail -f <file name> - To tail the logs.

 ## Git Commands